Alaeddin's Pizza logo

 Free birthday pizza

-On your actual birthday, walk in with a valid photo ID and we'll bake you a personal cheese pie on the house.
+On your actual birthday, walk in with a valid photo ID and we'll bake you a free personal cheese pie.
 Pickup only, same day, no purchase required.
 It's one of the original promises from 1998 and we've never stopped.